kleberandrade/ggj2020/README.md

 Four space heroines, must control their 20-second battery drones, to find the parts and fix their cookie machine.
 Have fun in this competitive splitscreen game for up to 4 players, where each controls their 20-second battery-powered drones to collect lost objects on the stage that result in tools to repair the last cookie machine that will save you from hunger!

-Each player will control a drone of space heroines that are represented by:
+### Heroines

-**Valentina Tereshkova**, a Russian cosmonaut who was also the first woman to go into space
+* **Valentina Tereshkova**, a Russian cosmonaut who was also the first woman to go into space

-**Amelia Earhart**, defender of women's rights and the first woman to fly alone across the Atlantic Ocean
+* **Amelia Earhart**, defender of women's rights and the first woman to fly alone across the Atlantic Ocean

-**Katherine Coleman Goble Johnson**,  a mathematician, physicist and space scientist who has made fundamental contributions to aeronautics and space exploration in the United States
+* **Katherine Coleman Goble Johnson**,  a mathematician, physicist and space scientist who has made fundamental contributions to aeronautics and space exploration in the United States

-**Radia Joy Perlman**,  a computer scientist often referred to as the "mother of the Internet" for her invention of the Spanning Tree (STP) protocol
+* **Radia Joy Perlman**,  a computer scientist often referred to as the "mother of the Internet" for her invention of the Spanning Tree (STP) protocol

-### Platforms

-* MS Windows

-### Tools

-* Unity 2019.3.0f6
-* Blender
-* VS Code

-## Diversifiers used
+### Diversifiers used

 * **III** - There must never be more than three items visible on the screen at a time.
 * **Dead artists society** - Make a game where the dead players can affect the visuals but not the gameplay directly.